Hudson Plains Ecoregion: Effects of climate change

 Today climate change is the biggest and most important threat to the wetlands.
 Almost all of the ecoregions wetlands are expected to be severely impacted.
 Most of the focus is on the impacts caused to many of the ecosystem functions and processes.
 The ecozone's resilience against climate change and its capacity to continue supplying ecosystem services is unclear.
 Global warming’s increase in seasonal temperatures is causing an increase in growing days, decrease in precipitation, and a decrease in annual snow.
 With the rise in temperatures, the evaporation from the wetlands is anticipated to increase, along with the thawing of permafrost, creating the depth of active layer to increase effecting hydrology, geomorphic processes, and vegetation cover.
 With the thawing permafrost, in the northerly areas, they are expecting to see a collapse in peatlands, which will raise the water table, and form ponds.
 Is unclear how well the ecozone’s massive expanse of peatlands will be able to continue successfully storing carbon.
 If the carbon stored in the peatlands releases into the atmosphere it could exacerbate global warming further.
+These potential changes in the balance of carbon pose a threat to both biodiversity and human well-being.